 The balance around SEO comes in when you’re deciding on topics for your blog posts that relate to your industry and will be valuable to your members or customers versus deciding on a topic that you know you can rank well for.
 You also want to ensure that you’re not over-optimizing your blog post – for the sake of SEO – to a point where you have an article that is confusing and/or not meaningful.
 Take a look at this recent post from the American Diabetes Association and see if you think it has prioritized packing keywords onto a page (which Google frowns on, by the way) over providing quality content.

 We’ve highlighted some areas to take a look at more closely.
-Check out the whole post here and be the judge on whether the ADA is providing relevant, quality, Google-friendly content.
+Check out the whole post on type-1 basics and be the judge on whether the ADA is providing relevant, quality, Google-friendly content.
 And, if not, what would you do differently?